compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 To answer this, we need to split S-Expressions in our language into two classes: *expressions*; and *declarations*.

 An expression can be a literal or an S-Expression.
-In particular, every expression gets evaluated to a particular *value*.
+In particular, every expression gets evaluated to a particular value.
-Critically, evaluating an expression does not change its surrounding context.
+Critically, evaluating an expression does not change its surrounding environment.

 A declaration does not evaluate to a particular value.
-It doesn't evaluate to anything!
 Instead, the effect of a declaration is that it introduces a new name for us to use during evaluation of other parts of the program.

+Normally, you would be able to make the distinction between an expression and a declaration syntactically, during parsing, by giving them different grammatical structures.
+For pedagogical reasons, we've chosen to keep our parser as simple as possible, so we need a different way to distinguish between an expression and a declaration.
+We'll do this via *keywords*.

+A keyword is a reserved name in a language.
+For example, the keywords `fn`, `for`, and `in` are reserved in Rust.
+Trying to name a new variable with one of these names will throw an error.
+In our language, we'll be able to determine if a given S-Expression represents a declaration by checking if its first element is a keyword.
+(NB: we don't evaluate it and check the result; we check directly if it's a keyword!)

-For now, the only declaration we'll have is `define`, but the extra tasks in this chapter give a few more examples of declarations you might see in a functional language.
+The only declaration we'll need to add is given by the keyword `define`, but the extra tasks in this chapter give a few more examples of declarations you might see in a functional language.

-We'll also say that a declaration can only appear at the *top level* of a program, rather than as a sub-expression.
+We'll also say that a declaration can only appear at the *top level* of a program or as part of another declaration where specified.
+This means you can never have a declaration as part of an expression.

-This means you can't do the following (whatever the definition of `foo` is):
+For example, you can't do the following:

 ```scheme
 (foo (define two 2) two)